JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 This stage comprises the contents of the README file, which re-states the requirements.

 This milestone is considered *achieved* on Monday 22 January.

+#### Delivery Plan created

+This stage comprises the creation and approval of this document.

+This milestone is expected 23-24 January.

 #### Architectural design